 Her pale face reminded me of someone I knew.

-The gold spiral threads resting on her shoulders in perfect ringlets brought the memory of a former schoolmate who had been reported missing, causing a wave of panic within our sleepy little community.
+The gold spiral threads resting on her shoulders in perfect ringlets brought the memory of a former schoolmate reported missing, causing a wave of panic within our sleepy little community.

 That’s when I began to believe that perhaps, ghosts really did exist.